 Packing for the move to South Korea can be a daunting task, even if you’ve travelled to other foreign countries.
-Some things that you’re used can be easy to find and some things are nearly impossible, that’s why we’ve created this list of things to help you get started on what to pack for South Korea.
+Some things that you’re used to can be easy to find and some things are nearly impossible.
+That’s why we’ve created this list of things to help you get started on what to pack for South Korea.

-- Personal hygiene items like your favorite deodorant and toothpaste are hard to find.
-You might want to pack enough of your favorite brands to last you the year – Korean brands simply aren’t the same, trust us.
+- Your favourite deodorant and toothpaste are hard to find.
+You might want to pack enough of your favourite brands to last you the year – Korean brands simply aren’t the same, trust us.

-- If you like to cook or like the tastes of home, bringing some of your favorite spices, soup mixes, packaged seasoning to spice up your home cooking.
+- If you like to cook or like the tastes of home, bring some of your favourite spices, soup mixes, packaged seasoning to spice up your home cooking.
 However, if you forget these items, Korean food is life changing!

-- If you are bringing a variety of electronics such as a computer, camera charger etc, you’ll need a power converter.
-We also recommend bringing a power strip to plug into a converter, giving you more outlets (so you don’t have to constantly be plugging and un-plugging things).
+- If you are bringing a variety of electronics such as a computer or a camera charger, you’ll need a power converter.
+We also recommend bringing a power strip to plug into a converter, giving you more outlets (so you don’t have to constantly be plugging and unplugging things).

-- Sheets are available here but usually aren’t worth the price you pay for them, not to mention Koreans have a different standard for quality of sheets (they’re not 100% cotton).
-Be sure to enquire with your school what size your bed is before packing bedding, or because bedding takes up so much room, buy some!
+- Sheets are available here but can be pricey, not to mention Koreans have a different standard for quality of sheets (they’re not 100% cotton).
+Be sure to enquire with your school what size your bed is before packing bedding!

 - If you are planning on doing some weekend trips around Korea or hopping on a plane to a nearby country, we recommend bringing a backpack to fit your needs.